cncf/tag-storage/CONTRIB/pull-request-review.md

 ##### Example of preferential language

 > They use cloud technologies with clear understanding of risks and the ability
-> to validate that their security policy decisions are reflected in deployed
+> to validate that their storage policy decisions are reflected in deployed
 > software.

 "Ability" is a human oriented term, "capability" is more technical and may be